See the pyramids of Giza, Saqqara and Dashur.

 Day 2 Cairo

-This morning you're picked by your private guide and driver for a full day tour of the pyramids at Giza, Saqqara and Dashur.
-Start in chronological order, as it were, by visiting the Bent Pyramid at Dashur, one of the earliest examples of Pyramid architecture and an hour's drive from Cairo.
-Then work your way back to Cairo, visiting the stepped pyramid of Saqqara before exploring the behemoths at Giza.
-Stop for lunch (not included) with your guide, who'll recommend a good restaurant or café.
-The whole trip lasts about seven hours.
+This morning enjoy a full day tour of the pyramids at Giza, Saqqara and Dashur.
+Visit the Bent Pyramid at Dashur, one of the earliest examples of Pyramid architecture before working your way back to Cairo, visiting the stepped pyramid of Saqqara and the behemoths at Giza.

 Day 3 Cairo

 Enjoy a full day tour around Cairo with your private guide and driver.
-Arguably the highlight is exploring the treasures of the Egyptian Museum: alongside Tutankhamun's death mask, your guide shows you more unusual or lesser-known artefacts recovered from ancient tombs.
-After lunch (not included), visit the Citadel for the best views over the city, then the backstreets of Coptic Cairo and the ingenuous Hanging Church.
-Alternatively, you could take a guided tour of Cairo's souqs.
-You're dropped back off at your hotel at the end of the day.
+Arguably the highlight is viewing the treasures of the Egyptian Museum.
+You will also spend time visiting the Citadel for the best views over the city, then the back streets of Coptic Cairo and the ingenuous Hanging Church.

 Day 4 Luxor